hieu-22/client-online-market-app/README.md

 This project is a simple e-commerce web app with core features are posting product, real-time chating which are built using popular technologies such as ReactJS, NodeJS, SocketIo, PostgreSQL, etc.

+The app uses Node.js v18 as development environment.

 Source:
 - [Client](https://github.com/hieu-22/client-online-market-app.git)
 - [Server](https://github.com/hieu-22/server-online-market-app.git)